AdguardTeam/AdguardKnowledgeBase/01.general/18.stealth-mode/docs.en.md

 **Hide Referer from third-parties**

 Referer is an HTTP header used in browser-to-server requests.
 It contains the URL of the request source.
-If you advance from one page to another, the referer will save the URL of the initial page.
-The server is often equipped with software that analyzes the referer and extracts various pieces of information from it.
+When you navigate from one page to another, Referer saves the URL of the initial page.
+The server often has software that parses Referer and extracts various pieces of information from it.
 Enabling this option hides the current website from third-party sites by changing the HTTP header.
-You can also set the referrer of your choice by typing it into the Custom Referrer field.
-Leave the field empty to use the default referer.
+You can also set an arbitrary value for Referer by entering it into the Custom Referrer field.
+To use default Referer, leave the field blank.

 **Hide your User-Agent **

-When you visit a website, your browser sends the server its information.
+When you visit a website, your browser sends its information to the server.
 It looks like a text line that is part of an HTTP request that begins with "User-Agent:".
 It usually includes the name and version of the browser, the operating system, and language settings.
-We strip User-Agent from identifying information so that advertisers can't obtain it.
+We cut User-Agent from identifying information so that advertisers cannot obtain it.

-You can also set the user agent of your choice by typing it into the Custom User-Agent field.
-Leave the field empty to use the default user agent.
+You can also set an arbitrary value for User-Agent by entering it into the Custom User-Agent field.
+To use default User-Agent, leave the field blank.

 **Hide your IP address**